Photo By D J Norton

 East end of Longbridge Station

 This view shows the back of the station building at Longbridge.
-This building is still there although is has been unused for many years.
-It can be found on the A38 near the junction of Bristol Road South and Lickey Road.
+The building remained in place for many years, although it was unused during that time.
+It could be found on the A38 near the junction of Bristol Road South and Lickey Road.
+However, the building was finally demolished in June 2012 as the major redevelopment of Longbridge includes plans to demolish the bridge and realign the A38.

 Longbridge East - 12/3/62